tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 > 		**Exergonic** - Net release of energy

 2. First and second laws of thermodynamics and relationship to biology

+>	Energy cannot be created or destroyed, which is what the Gibbs' free energy formula states
+>

 3. ATP Cycle – understand the diagram

 4. Oxidation/reduction in terms of H